reacherhq/backend/README.md

 ## Sponsor my Open-Source Work

-If you would like a high free tier to test Reacher, consider [sponsoring me](https://github.com/sponsors/amaurymartiny/)!
-You'll get 8000 free email verifications every month, and a this contribution would mean A WHOLE LOT to me.
+If you like my open-source work, consider [sponsoring me](https://github.com/sponsors/amaurymartiny/)!
+You'll also get 8000 free email verifications every month with your Reacher account, and a this contribution would mean A WHOLE LOT to me.